Knowledge, Justification, and Adequate Reasons: Justified True Belief and Knowledge

 \subsection{Two Notions of Justification}

-In our theory, there are (at least) two natural ways to define JTB: \begin{itemize} \item $\JTB^e_r(\varphi):=r\col\varphi\land Br\land r$, and
+In our theory, there are (at least) two natural ways to define JTB: \begin{itemize} \item $\JTB^e_r(\varphi):=B(r\col\varphi)\land Br\land r$, and

-\item $\JTB^i_r(\varphi):=r\col\varphi\land Br\land\varphi$. \end{itemize} Both imply that the agent has a true belief that $\varphi$.
+\item $\JTB^i_r(\varphi):=B(r\col\varphi)\land Br\land\varphi$. \end{itemize} Both imply that the agent has a true belief that $\varphi$.
 However, $\JTB^e_r(\varphi)$ suggests that the agent has a true belief justified by an adequate reason, whereas $\JTB^i_r(\varphi)$ suggests that the agent only has a true belief justified by a \emph{prima facie} reason (that may not be adequate). $\JTB^e_r$ is thus externalist, while $\JTB^i_r$ is internalist.

 Gettier's achievement was to deny that $\JTB^i_r(\varphi)$ is the same as knowledge of $\varphi$.
-For example, if we assume that
+Thus, if we assume that

-then we have Gettier's second case.\footnote{This is the case where the agent ``Smith'' has a reason to believe $p$ (``Jones owns a Ford'') and concludes $p\lor q$ (``Jones owns a Ford or Brown is in Barcelona'') on the basis of this reason; however, unknown to Smith, $p$ is false and $q$ is true.} In particular, since $r$ is a reason to believe $p$, we have by \eqref{eq:RCLC} that $r$ is a reason to believe $p\lor q$.
-Since the agent believes $r$ is an adequate reason, she will believe both $p$ and $p\lor q$.
-But $p$ is false and $q$ is true.
-So, assuming she has no reason supporting $q$ that she believes is adequate, we are in a situation where she has a JTB of $p\lor q$ based solely on a reason supporting the false disjunct $p$.
-As a result, Gettier and many others argue that the agent does not know $p\lor q$, even though she does have a JTB that $p\lor q$ (in the internal sense of $\JTB^i_r(p\lor q)$).
+then we have Gettier's second case.
+This is the case where the agent named Smith has a reason to believe $p$ (``Jones owns a Ford'') and ``realizes'' that $p\lor q$ (``Jones owns a Ford or Brown is in Barcelona'') follows from $p$ on that basis; however, unknown to Smith, $p$ is false and $q$ is true, hence $p \vee q$ is premised on a false lemma.
+Let us call $r$ the reason Smith has to believe $p$.
+We can safely assume that $r$ does indeed support $p$ in that case ($r\col p$) (i.e., the past evidence adduced by the agent does correspond to a real experience of his) and we leave this premise implicit in \eqref{eq:G2} above, since delusion is not the problem in this case.
+Since $p$ is false, and $r\col p$ by assumption, $r$ cannot be adequate, by (A).
+However, since $r$ supports $p$, we have by \eqref{eq:RCLC} that $r$ supports $p\lor q$.
+Smith is said by Gettier to realize that $p$ entails $p\vee q$ on the basis of his reason, and by (BRK) it follows that $B(r\col(p\vee q))$.
+Moreover, Smith has no reason supporting $q$ that she believes is adequate (indeed, in the scenario, ``Brown is in Barcelona'' is consciously picked at random by Smith).
+So we are in a situation where Smith has an internally justified true belief that $p$ ($\JTB^i_r p$), and also an internally justified true belief that $p \vee q$ ($\JTB^i_r(p\lor q)$), but he fails to have an externally justified true belief of either proposition ($\neg \JTB^e_r p$, and $\neg \JTB^e_r(p\lor q))$.

 In contrast, if we assume that $\JTB^e_r(p)$, which is